 It should be noted here though, that while Magento allows a virtually unlimited number of products, your host (server) performance and site loading speed might turn out to be serious issues if you add too many products to your Magento store – something you don’t have to worry about with Shopify, since it is a fully managed and hosted solution.

-Themes and Templates – Both Shopify and Magento offer a large collection of themes and templates to give your online store a look and feel to suit your products and taste.
+Both Shopify and Magento offer a large collection of themes and templates, especially a good number of responsive templates, to give your online store a look and feel to suit your products and taste.
 While the number of free themes provided by Shopify is significantly smaller than that of Magento Open Source, it can be noted that the free Shopify themes are generally more contemporary as compared to the themes offered by Magento Open Source.